alekcz/konserve-template/README.md

 # konserve-template

+## About
 This is a starter template it give basic guide lines on how to build a konserve backend.
-The source code is heavily annotated so go check it out.
+The source code is heavily commented so go [check it out](./src/konserve_template/core.clj).
+Why comments in the source?
+Two reasons.
+Firstly it's easier to understand what is going on in the context of the code.
+When you start implementing your backend having the explanation right where you're writing the code is quite benficial.

 It's important to have a solid foundation when building a library.
 To help you keep your quality up you can run
 - `lein test` to test your code
 - `lein cloverage` to see the coverage of your tests.

-A github action has been provided to get you going.
+A github action has also been provided to get you going.

+_(Eventually you'll replace this section with background around your konserve-backend)_

-# Status
+## Status

 ![master](https://github.com/alekcz/konserve-template/workflows/master/badge.svg) [![codecov](https://codecov.io/gh/alekcz/konserve-template/branch/master/graph/badge.svg)](https://codecov.io/gh/alekcz/konserve-template)